codyaverett/memento/programming/python/python extensions.md

 - IronPython is python implemented in C#
 - PyPy is a subset of Python

+F9 adds a breakpoint on your current line

 ### CPython
 If you have code written in C, you convert the C code into machine code